shannongamby/instagram_challenge/README.md

 Now:
 - Working on this insta-clone has enabled me to explore Rails more deeply than before.
-- I've gained a better working knowledge of ways I can go about testing it.
+- I've gained a better working knowledge of ways I can go about testing a Rails app.
 - CSS is less of a mystery.
 - User authentication is second nature.